 5. Should employees show proof of death when applying for it?

-Generally speaking no, but it depends on your policy.
+Generally speaking no, but it depends on your preference.
 You can add instructions within your process document asking employees to show an obituary, funeral program, or death certificate.
 However, since the timelines will be constrained, you can just ask your employee to provide details of the deceased— their name, date of death, and the employee’s relationship to the deceased.

 6. What if an employee asks for a longer time off than specified in my company’s policy?